marijnh/Eloquent-JavaScript/20_node.md

 {{index "end method", "pipe method", stream}}

-When the value of `body` is a ((readable stream)), it will have a `pipe` method, which is used to forward all content from a readable stream to a ((writable stream)).
+When the value of `body` is a ((readable stream)), it will have a `pipe` method that is used to forward all content from a readable stream to a ((writable stream)).
 If not, it is assumed to be either `null` (no body), a string, or a buffer, and is passed directly to the ((response))'s `end` method.